WanderLanz/Lender/lender/README.md

 The lifetime parameter `'lend` describes the lifetime of the `Lend`.
-It works by using under the hood a default generic of `&'lend Self` which induces an implicit reference lifetime bound `'lend: 'this`, which is necessary for usage of higher-ranked trait bounds with `Lend`.
+It works by using under the hood a default generic of `&'lend Self` which induces an implicit reference lifetime bound `'lend: 'this`, which is necessary for usage of higher-rank trait bounds with `Lend`.

 Next, you'll need to implement the [`Lender`] trait for your type, the lending equivalent of `Iterator`.